 Iterable's WYSIWYG (what-you-see-is-what-you-get) editor is set as the default editor for any new project.
 When you import a new template, the template editor that populates is the WYSIWYG.

-Within the WYSIWYG, you can make copy and content changes and upload images to your template.
+Within the WYSIWYG Editor, you can make copy and content changes and upload images to your template.

 Drag and Drop Editor

-Users can also upload images to the drag and drop editor through the editor's file manager.
+Users can also upload images and videos to the drag and drop editor through the editor's file manager.
 Image sizes are limited to 12 MB.
 For more information, read Bee's Using the file manager document.

-Although the drag and drop editor is easy to use, it does not allow for much HTML or CSS customization beyond its features.
+Although the Drag and Drop Editor is easy to use, it does not allow for much HTML or CSS customization beyond the use of an HTML block.

-NOTE: Since the drag and drop editor comes courtesy of a third party source, its features and future roadmap are not set by Iterable and are subject to change.
+The Drag and Drop Editor is a third-party editor called Bee Editor.
+Its features and future roadmap are not set by Iterable and are subject to change.

 Side by Side Editor

-NOTE: In order to enable the side by side editor, you will need to disable the WYSIWYG editor.
-You cannot utilize the side by side editor and the WYSIWYG editor at the same time.
+In order to enable the Side by Side Editor, you will need to disable the WYSIWYG Editor.
+You cannot use both at the same time.

-Disabling the WYSIWYG editor and enabling the side by side editor is done on a project basis.
-Once this change has been made, all users in a project will be impacted by this action.
-They will see the side by side editor as their main template editor interface.
+Disabling the WYSIWYG Editor and enabling the Side by Side Editor is done on a per-project basis.
+Making this change impacts all of the project's users, who will see the Side by Side Editor as their main template editor interface.

-After you save this change in the Settings --> Project page, the side by side editor will appear as the template editor interface when you choose to import a HTML file or create a new template using the WYSIWYG editor.
+After you save this change in Settings > Project page, the Side by Side Editor will appear as the template editor interface when you choose to import a HTML file or create a new template using the WYSIWYG editor.

-NOTE: You cannot upload images into the side by side editor.
-If you are using the side by side editor, you will need to host your own images and reference them in the HTML code of your template using an <img> tag.
+You cannot upload images into the Side by Side Editor.
+If you are using the Side by Side Editor, you will need to host your own images and reference them in the HTML code of your template using an tag.

-Once you create a template in the WYSIWYG or side by side editor, you will not be able to open this template in the drag and drop interface.
-The same applies for the drag and drop editor: once a template is created in the drag and drop editor, you will not be able to open this template in the side by side or WYSIWYG interfaces.
+Once you create a template in the WYSIWYG or Side by Side Editor, you will not be able to open this template in the Drag and Drop Editor.
+The same applies for the Drag and Drop Editor: once a template is created in the Drag and Drop Editor, you will not be able to open it in the Side by Side or WYSIWYG editors.

-To learn more about managing templates, click here.
+To learn more about managing templates, read Managing Templates.